argoproj/argo-cd/docs/operator-manual/applicationset/Controlling-Resource-Modification.md

 ### Limitation: ApplicationSet controller will not selectively ignore changes to individual fields

-Currently, you can only instruct the ApplicationSet controller to ignore changes to Application annotations.
+Currently, you can only instruct the ApplicationSet controller to ignore changes to Application annotations and labels.

-For example, imagine that we have an Application created from an ApplicationSet, but a user has attempted to add a custom annotation (to the Application) that does not exist in the `ApplicationSet` resource:
+For example, imagine that we have an Application created from an ApplicationSet, but a user has attempted to add a custom annotation/label (to the Application) that does not exist in the `ApplicationSet` resource:
 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Application